-2018 (Philadelphia): Trusty has made 32 regular-season appearances (32 starts) at centerback, totaling one goal and one assist ... he is the only player on the Union to play every minute of every regular-season match ... made his club and league debut with a start on opening day vs. New England (March 3), helping the Union keep a clean sheet ... was part of an additional clean sheet effort in his second start, vs. Columbus (March 17) ... helped the Union to their third clean sheet of the season in a win at Montreal (May 12), their fourth at the New York Red Bulls (May 26) and their fifth vs. Vancouver (June 23) ... started the 2018 MLS Homegrown Game (July 31) ... helped the Union keep three straight clean sheets: in home wins vs. NYCFC (August 18) and vs. New England (August 25), followed by a road win at D.C.
-United (August 29) ... scored his first career MLS goal off of a corner kick during the match vs. Montreal (September 15) ... part of back-to-back clean sheet efforts at Seattle (September 19) and vs. Sporting KC (September 23), recording a game-winning assist in the latter match ... started during another clean sheet at Columbus (September 29) ...
-Trusty made five appearances (four starts) in the Lamar Hunt U.S. Open Cup ... came on as a second-half substitute to help close out a 5-0 Fourth Round win over Richmond (June 5) ... started the Round of 16 win over the Red Bulls (June 16) ... helped keep a clean sheet as part of a start in the Quarterfinals win over Orlando (July 18) and in the Semifinals win over Chicago (August 8).
+2018 (Philadelphia): Trusty made 34 regular-season appearances (34 starts) at centerback, totaling one goal and one assist.
+He was the only player on the Union to play every minute of every regular-season match, setting a new league record for the youngest field player to do so over a 34-game regular season.
+He made his club and league debut with a start on opening day vs. New England (March 3), helping the Union keep a clean sheet.
+He started the 2018 MLS Homegrown Game (July 31).
+He scored his first career MLS goal off of a corner kick during the match vs. Montreal (September 15).
+He recorded the game-winning assist vs. Sporting KC (September 23) and was also named to the MLS Team of the Week (Week 30).
+He also started the team's Knockout Round match at NYCFC (October 31).
+Trusty made five appearances (four starts) in the Lamar Hunt U.S. Open Cup.
+He came on as a second-half substitute to help close out a 5-0 Fourth Round win over Richmond (June 5), started the Round of 16 win over the Red Bulls (June 16), and helped keep a clean sheet as part of a start in the Quarterfinals win over Orlando (July 18) and in the Semifinals win over Chicago (August 8).

 2017 (Philadelphia/Bethlehem): Trusty did not appear for Philadelphia in 2017 in regular-season play or in the Lamar Hunt U.S. Open Cup, but he did start the friendly against Swansea City AFC (July 15).
 He was a part of the United States' squad at the 2017 FIFA U-20 World Cup, where he scored a goal in the Round of 16 vs. New Zealand (June 1).
 In doing so, he became the first active member of Philadelphia Union to score a goal at a FIFA World Cup (senior, U-20, or U-17).
 With Bethlehem Steel FC, he made 24 regular-season appearances (all starts), with 22 coming at centerback and two at leftback, registering two assists.
 He also started the club's playoff match at Louisville (October 20).